14790897/Jekyll-pages.github.io/_posts/2023-06-21-TheImportanceofDigitalLiteracyintheModernWorkplace.md

 ---
-title: The Importance of Digital Literacy in the Modern Workplace
+title: "The Importance of Digital Literacy in the Modern Workplace"
 date: 2023-06-21
 layout: single
 categories: lifestyle